Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Photometry and lightcurves

+We compare our broadband LCs to the NIR photometry of AT2017gfo \citep[][]{Villar.etal:18,Kasliwal.etal:22} and AT2023vfi in the top panels Fig. \ref{fig:LCs}.
+Starting with AT2023vfi, as seen from the spectra, the F444W band photometry of the $f_{\rm{dyn}} = 0.01$ model has the closest match to the 29~d values of AT2023vfi, though slightly brighter due to the greater flux on the blue side of the band at $\sim 4\,\mu$m (see Fig. \ref{fig:AT2023vfi_compare}).
+Conversely, the model is brighter in the F277W and F356W bands, due to the line emission from Br\,\textsc{i} and Br\,\textsc{ii}, while at 61~d, the model is dimmer in the F277W band due to relatively weak Doppler-broadened emission at 2.2~$\mu$m, which reaches the edge of the filter at 2.4~$\mu$m, compared to the observation.
+The $f_{\rm{dyn}} = 0.5$ model in the right-hand panel is consistently brighter than AT2023vfi due to its high power.

 Considering AT2017gfo, we find similar ordering of magnitudes corresponding to the J, H and Ks bands in the 10 to 20 day range, notably that the Ks band is typically brighter than the J and H bands \citep[e.g.][]{Villar.etal:17}.
-However, what is particularly interesting to compare to are the photometric observations of AT2017gfo by \textit{Spitzer} with the Infra-Red Array Camera (IRAC) 3.6 and 4.5 $\mu$m bands at 43 and 74 days.
+It is more interesting to compare to the photometric observations of AT2017gfo by \textit{Spitzer} at 43 and 74 days.
 Two separate data reductions of these observations both yield non-detections in the 3.6 $\mu$m band down to $\sim 23$ AB magnitudes, and detections in the 4.5 $\mu$m band of $\sim 22.4$ and $23.8$ AB magnitudes respectively \citep[][]{Villar.etal:18,Kasliwal.etal:22}.
-We note that the first measurement in the 4.5 $\mu$m band has been reported as 21.9 AB mag \citep[][]{Villar.etal:18} and 22.9 AB mag \citep[][]{Kasliwal.etal:22}, and we consider the average of these two measurements.
-We compare the consistency of our models with these measurements in Table \ref{tab:Spitzer_mags}, taking magnitudes within $\pm 1$ mag to be consistent.
+We note that the first measurement in the 4.5 $\mu$m band has been reported as 22.9 AB mag \citep[][]{Villar.etal:18} and 21.9 AB mag \citep[][]{Kasliwal.etal:22}, and we consider the average of these two measurements.
+We compare the consistency of our models with $M_{\rm{ej}} = 0.05\,\Msol$ to these measurements in Table \ref{tab:Spitzer_mags}, taking magnitudes within $\pm 0.5$ mag to be consistent.